pavlo-u/solomka-chain/docs/src/developing/backwards-compatibility.md

 If a new attack vector is discovered in existing code, the above processes may be circumvented in order to rapidly deploy a fix, depending on the severity of the issue.

-#### CLI Tooling Output

-CLI tooling json output (`output --json`) compatibility will be preserved; however, output directed for a human reader is subject to change.
-This includes output as well as potential help, warning, or error messages.